Nunnery Colliery: History

-Mining started on the Nunnery site in 1868 and it is claimed that its coal supplied half the houses in Sheffield.
+Mining started on the Nunnery site in 1868 and it is claimed that its coal supplied the bulk of the coal trade within the city of Sheffield.
+A fire broke out in one of the shafts of the colliery on 12 July 1871, though all miners were able to escape via the other shaft and the fire was soon put out, but work was halted for several days.

 The colliery was nationalised in 1947 becoming part of the National Coal Board and closed in August 1953, its reserves said to be exhausted.

 The Nunnery "Paddy Mail" accident

 On 3 December 1923 an accident was caused by the breaking of a rope hauling an underground Paddy Mail train, carrying 90 men and 30 boys.
 Seven people were killed and around 50 others injured.

 The 500 yd-long rope was 19 months old but, the management stated that there was no guidance in the Mines Act (or elsewhere) as to the life, or required strength, of a rope.
 A section of the broken rope was submitted for examination to a local testing company and Dr C. H. Desch, Professor of Metallurgy at Sheffield University.
 The strain on the rope was at its highest level when the coal was being drawn, and one of the mysteries of the accident was that it occurred when the men were in the train and the strain would therefore be lighter.

 James Hoyland, superintendent at the testing works said the test did not prove that the rope had materially weakened.
-Dr C.H.
-Desch said that he had examined the two pieces of broken rope 2 ft (60 cm) long taken from a short distance on each side of the fracture.
+Dr C. H. Desch said that he had examined the two pieces of broken rope 2 ft (60 cm) long taken from a short distance on each side of the fracture.
 He was unable to throw any light as to how the rope fractured in the way it did but it was clear that it broke in a tension pull.

 The jury at the inquest returned a verdict of "accidental death".